 - Select a flight from the search results.

 - Book your flight.

-After completion of the booking, we will send to your email address a notification that your tickets are issued, and with a link to your Customer Profile to download your itinerary receipt.
+After you've completed the booking, we will email you a notification that your tickets have been issued and a link to your Customer Profile to download your itinerary receipt.